The Best Thing About Living In Vancouver Is The Hiking

 But the next day the MP and Remain-campaigner Jo Cox was murdered in the street by a neo-Nazi political extremist.
 And then we had to take it seriously.
 Very seriously indeed.
 For the first time, people stopped bickering in their political sandpits and took stock of what the hell was happening here.
 What were we doing?
 We had become a country divided upon itself.
 We were full of fear and uncertainty.
 Why on earth was David Cameron putting something so incredibly important in our hands, when we didn’t really know what we should do with it?
 Where should we set this thing down?
 And what will happen once we do, David?
 We’re not really sure we want to be holding this, could we give it you back?

 Of course, at the end of the day, this is the great thing about democracy – we all had a right to have a say on something that would affect us all.
 It was exciting to be a part of that.
 And regardless how one voted, we were all given a chance to make our voice heard.
 I have always been in the Remain camp: I believe immigration brings more value than problems, and that it’s far less damaging than the tabloids would have people believe.
 And that the EU is not the source of all poor decisions and lack of control, but our own elected government.
-(Those who shouted that they “want to elect our own rule-makers” seem to have forgotten the House of Lords.)
 I had complete confidence in the economic experts who warned we would face a deep recession and that living costs would rise.
 The statistics being bandied about by the likes of Boris Johnson and his Brexit bus had been dispelled several times over and I already knew Farage and UKIP’s views were bad for women, the LGBT community, minorities and many things I believed in.
 Many things I wanted made better for the UK.
 I wanted to live in a more united society, not a divided and isolated one.

 So I was down at the polling booth yesterday as soon as it opened, crossing the box to remain in the European Union.
 All day I wore my IN sticker, discussing the literal Ins and Outs with colleagues, fascinated at the openness of votes and also slightly unnerved by how unsure so many people still were, on the day of such a massive, historic decision.
 Once the polls closed at 10pm I tuned into the live coverage as the votes were tallied, chatting away with a nervous Twitter community, before passing out on the sofa at 2am.
 At that point, Leave were inching ahead.
 When I awoke at 4am, Leave were still in the lead.
 I felt uneasy.
 And then I heard that announcement: the UK has voted to leave the European Union.